 Late in the afternoon on May 26th I visited the Giovanni Boldini exhibit at the Petit Palais in Paris.
 I heard about the exhibit a few weeks prior and when I glanced the exhibit webpage I found his work to be very similar to a favorite artist of mine.
 From my Boston days – where I dutifully poured over anything John Singer Sargent due to the tremendous JSS archives held by the Museum of Fine Arts, Boston – I noticed Boldini had much in common with John Singer Sargent.
-I soon discovered that Sergeant and Boldini were contemporaries and friends, to such a degree that Boldini painted Sargent’s portrait, which I’ve included below (sold at auction 2019).
-Discoveries like the aforementioned are what endear me to the history of art.
-I often find the story behind art to be like an exploration of private, or even secret, complex human networks.
+Turns out that Sergeant and Boldini were contemporaries and friends, to such a degree that Boldini painted Sargent’s portrait, which I’ve included below (sold at auction 2019).
+Discoveries like the aforementioned are what endears me to the history of art.
+I often find the story behind the art to be like an exploration of private, or even secret, complex human networks.

 Boldini was born in Ferrara, Italy in 1842.
 He was educated at the Academy of Fine Arts (Florence), where he associated with the artists who formed the Macchiaioli, the Italian precursors of impressionism.

 After a period of success in London painting the aristocracy, he moved to France and spent the remainder of his career in Paris.
 It was in Paris that he thrived.
 He was a virtuoso painter and a large figure on the social, artistic, and literary scene of what is known as the Belle Époque Paris, a period between 1871–80 and the outbreak of World War I in 1914.

 An article in Time Magazine in 1933 referred to him as the “Master of Swish,” due primarily to his twirling and swishing methods, and his epic eruptions of emotion which ensconced his portraits.